How to Loom Knit a Flower – The Flat Hat Flower

-I wasn’t looking to learn how to loom knit flowers when I discovered this beauty.
+I wasn’t looking to learn how to loom knit a flower when I discovered this beauty.
 I was first learning how to loom knit hats using the Knifty Knitter loom.
 I made a mistake and created a really cool knitted flower … I named my odd creation and now I make them often in many styles and colors.
 Loom a Hat Style.
 Below is the not so fascinating tale of this adventure, a text and picture tutorial and for you visual learner there is a link to a video tutorial.

 The Official Story behind The Flat Hat Flower: